 The approved plans show three commercial units fronting Long Lional.
 However, the space is designed to be flexible depending on the occupiers and their requirements.
 There could be one, two or three tenants who might be retailers, food and beverage operators, or small office based businesses.

 AVDC will also own this space and receive the rent.

 The new public square

-This stunning new public square will sit between the new building and the cinema and existing restaurants – Wagamamas, Gourmet Burger Kitchen and Nandos.
+This stunning new public square sits between the new building and the cinema and existing restaurants – Wagamamas, Gourmet Burger Kitchen and Nandos.